AmokSolderer/APC/DOC/Prepare.md

 # Set up the Base Code

-The next step is to [Set up the Base Code](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/SetUpBC.md) in order to prepare for the basic tests.
+The next step is to [Do the tests](https://github.com/AmokSolderer/APC/blob/V00.31/DOC/InitialTests.md).